Bernal Díaz del Castillo

+Biography

 Early life

 A memorial plaque to Bernal Díaz del Castillo in his hometown of Medina del Campo, Spain.

 Bernal Díaz was born around 1492 in Medina del Campo, a prosperous commercial city in Castile.
 His parents were Francisco Díaz del Castillo and María Díez Rejón.
 His father was a regidor (city councilor) of Medina del Campo, which provided the family with some prominence.
 Díaz had at least one older brother.
 They attended school together, learning to read and write.
 Bernal Diaz was intelligent and later showed a knack for languages, learning to speak the Taíno language in Cuba, Nahuatl in Mexico, and the Cakchiquel language of the Guatemalan natives.

 In 1514, when Díaz was about eighteen years old, he left home to join an expedition to the New World, led by Pedrarias Dávila.
 It was the largest fleet yet sent to mainland America, with 19 vessels and 1,500 persons.
 Díaz served as a common foot soldier and hoped to make his fortune.
 When they reached Darien in present-day Colombia, they were quickly overcome by famine and an epidemic that killed more than half of the settlers.
 Many of the colonists grew discouraged and looked elsewhere for new opportunities.
 Some returned to Spain while others sailed to Hispaniola or Cuba.